bosdhill/Arduino-Projects/SecureSlug/README.md

 Description: Gate.ino operates the gate, which is the how the user interacts with the robot.
 It allows the user to create a withdraw password and a deposit password, which are used for other users to either open the gate for withdrawal or for deposit.
-If the incorrect password is entered, the gate will not open and is instead a red light will flash.
+If the incorrect password is entered, the gate will not open and instead a red light will flash.